 The Academic Integrity Committee reserves the right to differentiate between cases of cheating and invalid exam attempts.
-If an invalid attempt incident is determined by faculty or the Academic Integrity Committee, the student is not required to take the academic integrity course, nor given a “Z” grade.
+If an invalid attempt incident is determined by the Academic Integrity Committee, the student is not required to take the academic integrity course, nor given a “Z” grade.
 Re-attempting the submission or assignment is permitted at the professor’s discretion.

 Z Grade Annotation

 When a professor, Review Committee, or Academic Deans conclude that cheating has occurred (plagiarism or some other form of cheating), the student’s course grade will be preceded by the letter Z (ZB, ZC, ZD, ZF, with +/- designations as appropriate).
 The transcript key will indicate that the Z grade annotation is assigned in cases of cheating.
 If the student has withdrawn from the class in which the cheating occurred, he or she should be added back to the roster and assigned a Z grade annotation.
 When submitting final grades, the intervention coordinator will inform the Registrar’s Office, which will affix a “Z” in front of the grade.
 The intervention coordinator will also inform the faculty and Academic Dean for the School of Extended Education involved in this process.